Skip to content

 What you’ll bring

-• Strong IT skills, including Microsoft Word, Excel, Outlook, and PowerPoint
+• Strong IT skills, including Microsoft Word, Excel and Outlook

 • Experience of working in an administrative, finance, or customer service role